LLNL/scr/doc/rst/users/api.rst

 The call returns the same value in :code:`flag` on all processes.
 It is recommended to call this function after each checkpoint.

-Since datasets in cache may be deleted by the system at the end of an allocation, it is critical for a job to stop early enough to leave time to copy datasets from cache to the parallel file system before the allocation expires.
+It is critical for a job to stop early enough to leave time to copy datasets from cache to the parallel file system before the allocation expires.
 By default, the SCR library automatically calls :code:`exit` at certain points.
 This works especially well in conjunction with the :code:`SCR_HALT_SECONDS` parameter.